 This scholarship — awarded annually to a high school senior in Eden Prairie who has promoted human rights, diversity, and an inclusive community spirit — is named in honor of Dr. Jean Harris, the mayor of Eden Prairie from 1996 to 2001.

-Harris was Eden Prairie’s first female mayor and first African-American mayor, and one of her many accomplishments while in office was community adoption of the Eden Prairie Manifesto.
+Harris was Eden Prairie’s first female mayor and first Black mayor, and one of her many accomplishments while in office was community adoption of the Eden Prairie Manifesto.
 This is a statement of Eden Prairie’s dedication to upholding freedom, dignity, and security regardless of one’s religious affiliation, race, ethnic heritage, gender, age, sexual orientation, physical or mental ability, or economic status.

 One high school graduating senior who resides in Eden Prairie and who plans to pursue post-secondary education is selected annually by the Foundation’s Grant Committee to receive the $1,500 scholarship, which is to be used toward tuition or fees.
 In 2018, for the first time, a second year of the scholarship, also at $1,500, was made available and awarded to Naya Hill.
-The 2014 Harris Scholarship winner was Sienna Ramos, the 2015 winner was Spencer Stoltz, the 2016 winner was Caroline Frischmon, and the 2017 winner was Naya Hill, the 2018 winners were Ethan Jones and Naya Hill, the 2019 winners were Bianca Byfield and Ethan Jones, and the 2020 winners were Jasmine Carter and Bianca Byfield.
+The 2014 Harris Scholarship winner was Sienna Ramos, the 2015 winner was Spencer Stoltz, the 2016 winner was Caroline Frischmon, the 2017 winner was Naya Hill, the 2018 winners were Ethan Jones and Naya Hill, the 2019 winners were Bianca Byfield and Ethan Jones, and the 2020 winners were Jasmine Carter and Bianca Byfield.

 Applications for the 2021 scholarship are now being accepted, and the deadline for applications is 4 p.m. on Feb.
 12, 2021.
-The award will be presented at the Foundation’s spring gala, EP Gives.
+The award will be presented at the Foundation’s spring gala, EP Gives, on April 29.
 For more information, contact Executive Director Mark Weber at [email protected] or call (952) 949-8499.

 Or, fill out and submit the 2021 scholarship application below: